Macchi M.5: Development

 The first prototype of a single-seat sesquiplane fighter was the Type M which first flew in 1917.
-Developed by engineers Buzio and Calzavera it had a single-step hull and an open cockpit forward of the wings and was similar to the earlier Macchi M.3.
+Developed by engineers Buzio and Calzavera, it had a single-step hull and an open cockpit forward of the wings and was similar in design to the earlier Macchi M.3.
 It was followed by another prototype with a revised tail unit designated the Ma and further developed as the M bis and Ma bis.
 The production aircraft was designated the M.5 and like the prototypes was powered by a single Isotta Fraschini V.4B engine in pusher configuration.
 Deliveries soon commenced in the summer of 1917 to the Aviazione per la Regia Marina (Italian Navy Aviation).
-Late production aircraft had a more powerful Isotta Fraschini V.6 engine and redesigned wingtip floats, they were designated M.5 mod.
+Late production aircraft had a more powerful Isotta Fraschini V.6 engine and redesigned wingtip floats.
+They were designated M.5 mod.
 Macchi produced 200 aircraft and another 44 were built by Società Aeronautica Italiana.